Which came first, the chicken or the egg? It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

 One of the most common mistakes anglers make when approaching sponsors is to ask sponsors, "What can you do for me?"
 Fishing industry insiders claim this is a blatant mistake.

 Bart Schad, vice president of sales and Marketing for Ranger Boats, offers the same observation.
-"So many times the way an angler approaches me is to say, 'I want a boat sponsor, what can Ranger do for me?'"
+"So many times, the way an angler approaches me is to say, 'I want a boat sponsor; what can Ranger do for me?'"
 Schad says.

-Schad, who worked for NASCAR before coming to Ranger, says that going to any company in any industry and beating on your chest while bragging about who you are is simply not a very acceptable way of selling yourself.
+Schad, who worked for NASCAR before coming to Ranger, says that going to any company in any industry and beating on your chest while bragging about who you are is not a very acceptable way of selling yourself.

 "A better approach is to go to a company and prove to them you know something about their product," Schad suggests.
-"Tell them why you like their product and how you can be a benefit to the company."
+"Tell them why you like their product and how you can benefit the company."
 Another mistake anglers often make is to solicit every company in the industry, looking for the best deal.
 "I think many newcomers to the sport make the mistake of trying to mass market themselves to too many companies.
 And they want a deal today," says professional angler Randy Blaukat of Lamar, Mo.
 "The fishing industry is very leery of guys who just have their hands out for a deal."

 This is a phenomenon David Simmons, field promotions coordinator for Yamaha, has experienced as well.
-"I would not recommend the, 'I will use the company that will pay me the most because all motors are the same,' approach," Simmons advises.
+"I would not recommend the, 'I will use the company that will pay me the most because all motors are the same approach," Simmons advises.
 "I would ask that anglers think carefully about who they want to align themselves with and then pursue only that company because they know and believe in the product line."

 Setting Yourself Apart